pmainguet/udemy-courses/Javascript/README.md

 # <a name="f"></a> F - FUNCTIONS

-* a call to a function with parenthesis is called immediatly when code is rendered, if we use a function expression and then the name of the variable it can be passed as callback function (same is true if we pass a function name without parenthesis in case of function declaration)
+* a call to a function with parenthesis is called immediatly when code is rendered.
+* if we use a function expression and then the name of the variable it can be passed as callback function (same is true if we pass a function name without parenthesis in case of function declaration)
+* Differences between function expression & declaration: Function declarations load before any code is executed / Function expressions load only when the interpreter reaches that line of code (see above)

         function test1(){...}